shekhardevanshu/Anderson/README.md

 # Entanglement Dynamics in 3D Anderson Model

 We analyze the single-particle entanglement entropy of the 3D Anderson Model with periodic boundary conditions.
-The Hamiltonian is diagonalized in `C` using the `SLEPc` library, and the eigenvectors and eigenvalues are calculated.
+In `buildAnd.c`, the Hamiltonian is diagonalized in `C` using the `SLEPc` library, and the eigenvectors and eigenvalues are calculated.
 The entanglement analysis and other measures are calculated in the `Julia` programming language.
 The aim is to give a single-parameter formulation of the entanglement dynamics; see the paper [[1]](#1).

 ## References
 <a id="1">[1]</a>
 Shekhar, D., & Shukla, P. (2025).
-Entanglement dynamics of many-body quantum states with evolving system conditions. arXiv preprint [arXiv:2503.01989](https://arxiv.org/abs/2503.01989).
+Single-particle entanglement dynamics in complex systems. arXiv preprint [arXiv:2503.01989](https://arxiv.org/abs/2503.01989v2).